paralax/ColossalOpera/hard/ZZ_uncrossed_knights_path.md

 # Description

-The longest uncrossed (or nonintersecting) knight's path is a mathematical problem involving a knight on the standard 8×8 chessboard or, more generally, on a square *n×n* board.
+The longest uncrossed (or nonintersecting) knight's path is a mathematical problem involving a knight on the standard 8x8 chessboard or, more generally, on a square *nxn* board.
 The problem is to find the longest path the knight can take on the given board, such that the path does not intersect itself.
 A further distinction can be made between a closed path, which ends on the same field as where it begins, and an open path, which ends on a different field from where it begins.

 For this challenge, assume the following: